discindo/discindo-org/content/post/2024-09-20-using-uv-to-manage-environment-for-a-python-shiny-app-and-set-up-a-workflow-to-publish-it-to-posit-connect/index.en.md

 Posit Connect can only listen to branches, so the idea is to have a `deploy` branch which Connect publishes, but which is managed by GitHub actions.

-With a little help from existing `yaml` files I stitched together a [workflow script](https://github.com/novica/pyshinywikidata/blob/main/.github/workflows/update-requirements.yaml) that creates the needed files on the `deploy` branch and then successfully deployed it to Posit Connect.
+With a little help from existing `yaml` files, I stitched together a [workflow script](https://github.com/novica/pyshinywikidata/blob/main/.github/workflows/update-requirements.yaml) that creates the needed files on the `deploy` branch and then successfully deployed it to Posit Connect.